 The vegan options at Burger King continue to improve!
-With the Impossible Burger, they are moving in the right direction.
-You will need to make a couple small modifications and we’ll give you the details below.
+With the Impossible Burger options now, they are moving in the right direction.
+You will need to make a couple of small modifications and we’ll give you the details below.

 You also can now get a full Breakfast, Lunch & Dinner at BK with their French Toast Sticks and Hash Browns.
 Word of warning though, too many French Toast Sticks will have you ready to go right back to bed!

 Vegan Breakfast Items

 - Hash Browns*

 - Single Impossible King*.
 Order with NO cheese … comes with sliced white onions, pickles, ketchup and mustard on a toasted sesame seed bun.

 - Impossible Whopper*.
 Order with NO mayo … comes with sliced white onion, pickles, tomato, lettuce and ketchup.

 - Impossible Southwest Bacon Whopper*.
 Order with NO bacon, cheese or sauce … comes with an avocado spread, seasoned tortilla strips, lettuce, onion and tomato.

 *Impossible burgers share a cooking surface with meat products.
 If you prefer, you can ask for BK to cook yours separately.
 They have been trained to cook it in the microwave.

 - Garden Side Salad w/Ken’s Golden Italian Dressing.
 Order with NO cheese or croutons.